deadlydog/deadlydog.github.io/_posts/2013-12-13-dont-write-wpf-converters-write-c-inline-in-your-xaml-instead-using-quickconverter.md

 </pre>
 </div>

-Here I also registered the System assembly (using “typeof(object)”) in order to make the primitive types (like bool) available.
+Here I also registered the System assembly (using "typeof(object)") in order to make the primitive types (like bool) available.